mag1cfrog/stock_trading_bot/README.md

    - We successfully deployed a local Apache Iceberg system using PySpark + MinIO, and documented the steps in [this setup guide](./doc/setup_pyspark_iceberg.md).
    - However, the setup proved to be cumbersome, requiring a Spark cluster for even lightweight operations.
 Given the current data volume and computation requirements, Spark brings unnecessary overhead.

-- **Planned Transition to DuckDB**:
+- **DuckDB Manager (Current Solution)**:
-   - We plan to replace Apache Iceberg with a home-built storage system based on DuckDB.
-The new system will be designed to handle regular stock data operations efficiently on a single node, reducing overhead and simplifying usage.
+   - We developed a custom DuckDB-based storage system specifically for stock data.
+This solution operates efficiently on a single node, significantly reducing complexity and overhead compared to distributed solutions like Spark.
+The DuckDB manager handles common stock data operations such as data snapshots, querying, and cleanup, allowing for easier integration with our trading logic.
-   - The goal is to create a lightweight and easy-to-use storage solution that meets our needs without the complexity of distributed systems like Spark.

 ## Next Steps
-- **Data Storage with DuckDB**: Begin building a custom storage solution using DuckDB to manage stock data efficiently.

-- **Trading Logic Implementation**: Work on implementing and testing the core trading algorithms based on real-time data.
+- **Stock Trading Strategy Exploration**: Begin researching and testing various stock trading strategies.
+We aim to implement strategies that are optimized for the current system and can leverage both real-time and historical data for decision-making.

+- **Enhanced Data Visualization**: Explore ways to better visualize stock data to assist in both strategy development and real-time monitoring.
+This could include finding optimized visualization libraries or even building custom visualization tools tailored to our specific data needs.

 - **System Optimization**: Continue exploring ways to optimize both Python and Go components for better performance in high-frequency trading scenarios.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.